Mean imputation: So simple. And yet, so dangerous.

-This post is the first in a series explaining the many reasons not to use mean imputation (and to be fair, its advantages).
+This post is the first explaining the many reasons not to use mean imputation (and to be fair, its advantages).

 First, a definition: mean imputation is the replacement of a missing observation with the mean of the non-missing observations for that variable.